Feel free to e-mail the director if you have a question beyond what you find here.

 A: Our Enrollment Agreement states that one does not teach or present oneself as a teacher until certified by the course.

-Q: Where do I find an Alexander Technique teacher in Southern California? (back to top)
+Q: Where do I find an Alexander Technique teacher? (back to top)